ibm-cloud-docs/account/catalog-add-private.md

    * Helm charts on Kubernetes and {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} clusters
    * Terraform templates
-   * OVA images deployed on VMware vCenter Server
+   * OVA images deployed on VMware Solutions Dedicated - vCenter Server
    * Virtual server images with Terraform deployed on VPC infrastructure
    * Operators with a CSV file or Operator bundles with a TGZ file from GitHub repositories that are deployed on Red Hat OpenShift
    * Operator bundles from Red Hat OpenShift registries